-As an astronomical survey that depends on dark skies for its core science, LSST is concerned about plans for the large-scale deployment of satellite constellations.
+As an astronomical survey that depends on dark skies for its core science, LSST is concerned about plans for the large-scale deployment of low Earth orbit (LEO) satellite constellations.
 Starlink may be only the first in a series of new technologies that could impact ground based astronomy.
 We believe that the design and implementation of these constellations should be undertaken in consultation with the astronomical community to minimize their impact.

-We emphasize that the impact of satellite constellations on other telescopes that have wider fields, longer exposures, and/or less sophisticated data processing pipelines may be much more significant.
 For a discussion of broader impact of satellites on research in astronomy, please see a statement on satellite constellations by the International Astronomical Union, which LSST fully endorses, at https://www.iau.org/news/announcements/detail/ann19035/

 Financial support for LSST comes from the National Science Foundation (NSF) through Cooperative Agreement No. 1258333, the Department of Energy (DOE) Office of Science under Contract No. DE-AC02-76SF00515, and private funding raised by the LSST Corporation.
 The NSF-funded LSST Project Office for construction was established as an operating center under management of the Association of Universities for Research in Astronomy (AURA).
 The DOE-funded effort to build the LSST camera is managed by the SLAC National Accelerator Laboratory (SLAC).

 The National Science Foundation (NSF) is an independent federal agency created by Congress in 1950 to promote the progress of science.
 NSF supports basic research and people to create knowledge that transforms the future.

 Contact | We are Hiring | Business with LSST